ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 matches the subject and the client trusts the issuer of the server certificate.
 When using a self-signed certificate or setting ``ansible_winrm_server_cert_validation: ignore`` these security mechanisms are bypassed.
-While self signed certificates will always need the ``ignore`` flag, certificates that have been issued from a certificate authority can still be validated.
+While self-signed certificates will always need the ``ignore`` flag, certificates that have been issued from a certificate authority can still be validated.

-One of the more common ways of setting up a HTTPS listener in a domain environment is to use Active Directory Certificate Service (AD CS).
+One of the more common ways of setting up an HTTPS listener in a domain environment is to use Active Directory Certificate Service (AD CS).
 AD CS is used to generate signed certificates from a Certificate Signing Request (CSR).
 If the WinRM HTTPS listener is using a certificate that has been signed by